 The tone here is adult and purposeful.
 This is not a secondary school in the traditional sense; it is a serious academic college where students are expected to behave with maturity and responsibility.
 Staff wear no uniforms.
 Students are addressed by their first names.
 The dress code is business casual.
 Rules exist but are enforced with the assumption that students are young adults preparing for higher education and careers.

-David Game, the 82-year-old founder who still serves as co-principal, remains visibly present.
-He holds an MA in Mathematics from Oxford and an MPhil in Number Theory from University College London.
+David Game, the founder who still serves as co-principal, remains visibly present.
+He holds an MA in Mathematics from New College, Oxford and an MPhil in Number Theory from University College London.
 When appointing teachers, he seeks tutors who combine expert subject knowledge with genuine passion for teaching.
 This preference for subject specialists has shaped the college's identity: many staff hold doctorates or specialist postgraduate qualifications.
 Staff retention is high, suggesting a stable, professional environment.

 For a student arriving at David Game College having underperformed elsewhere, the focus is recovery and improvement.
 The college's track record here is significant: the majority of GCSE students who retake improve substantially compared to previous attempts.